Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Oils and Fats

 Pitta needs moderate amounts of cooling oils.
-Too much oil increases Pitta's oily quality, but too little leaves the skin and digestion unsupported.
+Too much oil increases Pitta's oily quality.
+Too little leaves the skin and digestion unsupported.

 Favour: Coconut oil (the best oil for Pitta), ghee, sunflower oil, olive oil (unheated)